Amir-Mehrpanah/persian_licenceplate_generator/README.md

 ```diff
  - i'm currrently working on it!
 ```
-This repository helps you create a veritable cornucopia of persian licence plates.
+This repository helps you generate a veritable cornucopia of persian licence plates.
-Training your own CNN would be easier though!
+Training your own CNN would be the next step though!

 ## Incentives
 Generated sample:\